jliuuuuu/CSCE435Project/Report.md

 ### 2c.
 Evaluation plan - what and how will you measure and compare

 At the moment, for each of the algorithms, we plan on testing input sizes of arrays in a range of 2^2 to 2^24.
-The input types that we will be using to test are floats and ints.
+The input types that we will be using to test are ints.
-We plan on testing weak scaling for now.
+We test weak scaling and strong scaling for all algorithms.
+We test different input sizes as well as different input types(sorted, random, reverse sorted, 1% perturbed).

 ## 3. Project implementation
 Implement your proposed algorithms, and test them starting on a small scale.